The Clear Edge

 • Systems built: 3 simple tools (CRM, proposal template, onboarding checklist)

-Revenue increase: $24K/month ($288K annually)
+• Revenue increase: $24K/month ($288K annually)

-The math: Building the wrong infrastructure cost Maya 8 months of growth ($192K opportunity cost).
-Building the right infrastructure unlocked a $288 annual revenue increase in 60 days.
+• Building the wrong infrastructure cost Maya 8 months of growth ($192K opportunity cost).

-The pattern: premature systematization.
-Building infrastructure for 2-3 stages ahead.
+The pattern: premature systematization—building infrastructure for 2–3 stages ahead.

 The cost: 6–12 months per stage stuck in build mode instead of grow mode.

 Most founders never get the roadmap.
-They don’t know what to build when.
-So they build everything, hope something works, and wonder why revenue stays flat.
+They don’t know what to build when, so they build everything, hope something works, and wonder why revenue stays flat.

-The stage roadmap fixes this.
-It shows exactly 3-5 builds per stage.
-Nothing more.
-Build them fast, deploy, grow revenue, then advance to the next stage.
+Build them fast, deploy, grow revenue, then move to the next stage.

-Stage 1: $50K-$75K Monthly
+Stage 1: What to Build at $50K–$75K Monthly Revenue

 Growth constraint: Can’t track leads, can’t close consistently, can’t onboard smoothly

-Essential builds (3 total):
+Essential builds (3 total)

 Build 1: Simple CRM